The Society of Folk Dance Historians (SFDH)

 CLICK IMAGE TO ENLARGE

-Information: Dean and Nancy Linscott, teachers, researchers, authors of instructions about folk dance, and organizers of folk dance events.
+Information: Dean and Nancy Linscott, teachers, researchers, organizers, and authors of instructions about international dance.

 Dean moved to the San Francisco Bay area in the Summer of 1964 to take a position as Professor of Microbiology at the University of California at San Francisco (UCSF) Medical School and searched for a single group in which he could continue dancing and performing Balkan and Central European dances.
 Then came a move to Mill Valley, California, after which he formed and taught a new folk dance group, the Kopachka Dancers, at the Mill Valley Recreation Center with about 30 dancers.
 Within six months, the group had their first performance under their belts.
 In 1971, the ensemble gave their first full-length concert to a sell-out crowd of more than a thousand people.
 The Kopachka Band, not content to only play for performances and Kopachka parties, also branched out to playing for other dance functions around San Francisco.